sbomer/features/design_proposal.md

 ILLink and ILCompiler have different implementations of branch removal based on known constant-returning methods.
 The analyzer will be made to support a simple set of patterns for calls to these methods that is a subset of the patterns supported by ILLink and ILCompiler, so that code which doesn't warn in the analyzer will not warn in ILLink or ILCompiler, but there may be code which doesn't warn in ILLink or ILCompiler but does warn in the analyzer.

 The specific set of supported patterns is not defined here, but will be initially chosen to be a small set of obviously useful patterns; initially, the support will likely be limited to if statements where the condition is a simple call to a single feature guard.
 We will expand the set of supported patterns as needed, using testing to ensure that the analyzer supports a subset of the patterns supported by ILLink and ILCompiler.

-### Handling of trim-incompatible features and AOT-incompatible features

 ### Why we need feature dependencies